Lose your fear of bee stings with allergy shots from your Crystal Lake allergy specialist

 Typically, a person treated for an anaphylactic reaction to an insect sting is prescribed an epinephrine delivery device that becomes a constant companion for the person allergic to stinging insects.
 Epinephrine is not a routine medication.
 It is to be used in emergency situations, after a sting has occurred.
 Some people are advised to carry two injectable epinephrine devices in case of a prolonged reaction.

 Epinephrine is only one way to address allergies to stinging insects.
 While injections of this medication can decrease the severity of a reaction, there are clear obstacles.
 The primary problem with this form of treatment is the consequence of an insect sting in the absence of a pen.

 There is an alternative to carrying epinephrine forever – venom immunotherapy.
 This therapy is designed for prevention of severe allergic reactions to insect stings.
 Venom immunotherapy consists of controlled injections of insect venom.
 Performed at regular intervals over a period of time, these allergy shots decrease a person’s sensitivity to the type of insect that produces his or her serious reaction.

 Epinephrine is given after a sting.
-Venom immunotherapy, commonly known as allergy shots, is administered in our Crystal Lake, Lake Barrington, or Elgin office as a preventive measure to stop severe allergic response from occurring.
+Venom immunotherapy, commonly known as allergy shots, is administered in our Crystal Lake or Elgin office as a preventive measure to stop severe allergic response from occurring.
 Allergy shots for insect allergies have been proven to be over 90 percent effective, and suitable for people of all ages.

 Advanced Allergy & Asthma Associates/Food Allergy Center of Illinois understands the discomfort of your allergies.
 We can help you live life to the fullest with appropriate immunotherapy.
 Contact us today for your consultation.